-Assure that the context for rendering a product contains the key product referring to the product object.
-The ProductDetailSerializer does this by default.
+Ensure that the context for rendering a product contains the key product referring to the product object - this is the default behavior.
 Then add to an appropriate location in the template which renders the product detail view.

 {% include "shop/catalog/product-add2cart.html" %}